dagmarfraser/velocity-curvature-power-law-protocol/README.md

 **How to use**

 Clone the repository.
-Run PowerLawDemo_ExpBrainRes.m in _src_ subfolder Figures will be saved in the _figures_ subfolder.
+Run PowerLawDemo_ExpBrainRes.m in _src_ subfolder of the main _PowerLawToolChainEBRsubmit_ folder.
+Figures will be saved in the _figures_ subfolder.